Virgin Galactic's big space launch of Richard Branson: Why you should pay attention

 "I always envisioned as a kid that a spaceship should look like this," Branson told NBC News.
 "I just thought that's how you should fly to space."

-But much more is at stake Sunday than just the high-flying dreams of one wealthy media and travel magnate.
+But there's much more at stake Sunday than the high-flying dreams of one wealthy media and travel magnate.

 More than a million New Mexico taxpayers, including me, have invested nearly a quarter billion dollars to build Virgin Galactic's home at Spaceport America in the hopes its anchor tenant will create a new industry in the state.